Killing four birds with one Gaussian process: the relation between different test-time attacks: Empirical Study of Vulnerability

-We plot the results in \cref{fig:ModelStealing}.
-In the case where we use the same training data as the victim, we observe that since the training of the GPC is deterministic, we can recover the lengthscale.
-As expected, The decrease for all data sets towards the original lengthscale ($l$) is monotonic, with small exceptions on the SVHN and Bank data sets when we use a high lengthscale.
-For a short lengthscale, all distances decrease monotonically towards the original $l$.
+\textbf{Results (lengthscale).} As GPs are deterministic, all distances decrease towards the original $l$ when the training data is fully known.
+We thus omit plotting these results, and study the more interesting cases of mixed data.

-For a mixed data set (see middle plots of \cref{fig:ModelStealing}), where $50$\% of the points are taken from the training set, the results are much less clear.
-We still observe a general decrease towards $l$, however it is less pronounced and does not hold for all data sets.
-For a long lengthscale, the distance is smallest roughly around $l$ except for SVHN and Spam, where it remains constant.
-For Drebin, the distance seems shortest around $l+(l/2)$.
-In case of a short lengthscale, the results vary: for some data sets (MNIST91, Bank) the distance is closest to $l$, For others (including SVHN and Malware), the smallest distance occurs at $l/2$.
+For mixed data (upper plots of Fig. \ref{fig:ModelStealing}), the results are less clear.
+In general, distances decrease towards $l$.
+Given a long lengthscale, the distances are smallest around $l$.
+An exception are SVHN and Spam, where the distances remain constant for all $l_a$s.
+On Drebin, the distances are smallest around $l+(l/2)$.
+The results vary for a short lengthscale: for some data sets (MNIST91, Bank) the distance is closest to $l$, For others (including SVHN and Malware), the smallest distance is $l/2$.

-In case of the disjoint data sets (bottom plots of \cref{fig:ModelStealing}), the results are even less pronounced.
-We observe a slight decrease towards the original lengthscale, yet the average minimum is at a lengthscale that is longer than the original one.
-In case of a short lengthscale, there are no differences at all for the Malware data set.
-For the SVHN data sets, the minimum is very close to $l/2$.
-In general, we conclude from the plots that a lengthscale can be approximated using binary search.
+In case of disjoint data sets (bottom plots of Fig. \ref{fig:ModelStealing}), the results are even less pronounced.
+The distance slightly decrease towards the original lengthscale, yet the average minimum is at a lengthscale $>l$.
+In case of a short lengthscale, there are no differences at all.
+An exception are the two MNIST tasks, where however again the minimum is $>l$.

+In general, a lengthscale can be approximated using binary search.
 More concretely, the estimate is close when the original lengthscale is long: The difference to the original lengthscale is then between $0.006l$ and $0.008l$.
-More concretely, this corresponds to wrongly estimating the largest lengthscale of SVHN by $1.28$ ($17.28$ instead of $16.0$) or the smallest (Bank) by $0.16$ (estimating $2.16$ instead of $2.0$).
-For a short lengthscale, the estimate for SVHN is far away from the original lengthscale around $4$ (at $4.48$ instead of $8$).
-For all other data sets except Malware, the estimate is as accurate as for a long lengthscale.
+This corresponds to wrongly estimating the largest lengthscale of SVHN by $1.28$ ($17.28$ instead of $16.0$) or the smallest (Bank) by $0.16$ (estimating $2.16$ instead of $2.0$).
+For a short lengthscale, the estimate for MNIST91's lengthscale is around $1.04$ instead of $1$.
+For cases except MNIST91, the estimate is inaccurate or indeterminable.